minhnguyen2x/minhnguyen2x/README.md

 •   Working in an agile environment with excellent engineers using the Scrum framework.
 •   Fast learner, ambitious, efficient, and hardworking team player with effective communication skills.
 •   Ability to adapt well and learn quickly.
 Eager to take on extra responsibilities and grow professionally.
-•   Friendly, open-minded person.
-Easy to make friends.
-Always trying to make a working environment as fun as possible.

 My tech stack.